 February to May is the best time to visit Palaui, with smooth water and sunny, dry weather being the norm.

 The closest places to stay are across the water in Santa Ana.
 As Palaui is a marine reserve, staying on the island is not allowed.
-There are plenty of resorts, hostels and backpacker friendly places in Santa Ana and even camping.
-There are some homestay options available, but they fill up fast so try to book as early as possible.
+There are plenty of resorts, hostels and backpacker-friendly places in Santa Ana and even camping spots.
+There are some homestay options available, but they fill up fast, so try to book as early as possible.

 The water and beaches are spectacular and full of marine life.
 Swimming and snorkelling are a must.
-The main “tourist attraction”, if you can call it that, is the Cape Engano lighthouse.
-Built during the Spanish Colonial era (1892 to be exact), the lighthouse offers spectacular views of Palaui and the Dos Hermanas (2 sisters) islands.
+The main “tourist attraction”—if you can call it that—is the Cape Engano lighthouse.
+Built during the Spanish Colonial era (1892 to be exact), the lighthouse offers spectacular views of Palaui and the Dos Hermanas (two sisters) islands.
 It’s a bit of a trek to get there, so bring plenty of water.